 11. Experience the Great Barrier Reef From Above

 One of the best ways to experience the wonder of the Great Barrier Reef is to see its immense size and beauty from the air.
-If you've never taken a helicopter or scenic flight before, then Port Douglas is arguably one of the best places to do it!
+If you've never taken a helicopter or scenic flight before, then Port Douglas is arguably one of the best places to do it since you'll get to witness the awe of the largest living organism on Earth from above!

 Book: 30-minute GBR scenic flight